kevinandris/Keipy_Hub/README.md

    1) When a user presses the "mark as complete" button when they finished a course, The complete button and progress bar will not be updated immediatelym unless the user refresh the page.
+   2) There is a chance that a user might encounter a 404 page when they log out.